Padmashree02/Object-Detection-SSD_Mobilenet/README.md

       : The result of detection is list of list cardinally with detected classID, confidence score, (x,y) coordinate, width, height.

       : Set the detection threshold value- detects how well the object is detected in the detected bounding box.
+        Note- Based on model's output, set threshold- 0 (no detection will be display), 0.9 (multiple with irrelevant detections will be display)

       : For each detections, extract the classID, confidence score.
 Then extract the bounding box dimensions and normalise each dimension wrt to image's shape.